ysadka/wyshme_api/README.md

 WyshMe API
 ==========

-This is API application to access to users' boards, items, categories, and users.
+This is API application to access to users' lists, items, categories, and users.

 To install the application locally clone current repository, go to repo's root and run in terminal: